 Have there be times when you’ve been hard on yourself and received this well-intentioned nugget of wisdom: “You should accept yourself”?
 Or when you’ve disliked and criticized parts of yourself, and been told the very same thing again:

 It’s perhaps the best piece of advice out there – but it doesn’t come with an instruction manual.
 And without that, many of us end up feeling even more miserable, burdened with an added inadequacy of being unable to accept ourselves – whatever that’s supposed to mean.

-Listen to Your Mental Chatter
+1. Listen to Your Mental Chatter

 This means that firstly, you need to listen to it – non-judgmentally.
 What’s it saying to you?
 Do you identify all or nothing thinking, as in “always” and “never” scattered throughout your mental story?
 Are you “shoulding” yourself as in “You should have known better” or “You should be working right now”?
 What is your tone with yourself?
 If you visualize this voice, what does it look like?

 What opposing qualities, feelings and motives can you identify in yourself (and perhaps others?)
 For every desire to avoid a situation, you have an equally compelling desire to pursue a goal.
 For every moment of anger and emotional distress, you have an equally strong need to connect, to love, to show empathy and compassion.
 Can you identify them in yourself?
 And now, can you accept yourself in your entirety?

-Take Conscious Action
+5. Take Conscious Action

 Once you’ve listened to the voice that criticizes you and creates doomsday scenarios, and connected to what’s bright and beautiful in you, you can decide on the best way forward.
 Perhaps the voice of guilt is reminding you that you need to be more attuned to your child or partner.
 Perhaps the voice of criticism is reminding you that you need to tend to tired and neglected parts of yourself.
 For when we accept that voice as an essential part of who we are – sometimes exaggerated, sometimes whiny, but always pointing to something deeper, we can use our darkness to love, grow and make a difference every day.

 I believe that within each of us lives a little of the divine.
 That’s one part of our paradox.
 The other is the less desired parts that we reject – forgetting that it’s through them that we truly come alive.
 Can you accept yourself in your entirety, both the divine and the less desired aspects?